 - Top Tip: Always bake the potatoes – it may be quicker to steam or boil them, but it makes them quite watery.
 If you’re short on time you can speed things up by using my Air Fryer Jacket Potatoes method instead of the oven!

 - How do I serve gnocchi?
-You can boil, bake or even air fry your gnocchi depending on the recipe!
-Serve with a marinara sauce, as creamy gnocchi, in a gnocchi bake or in place of pasta to make gnocchi bolognese.
+You can boil, bake, pan fry or even air fry gnocchi, it’s so versatile!
+Serve with a tomato marinara sauce, as a creamy gnocchi dish, in a gnocchi bake or in place of pasta to make gnocchi bolognese.

 Table of Contents